 The hotel is on the larger side for Tulum, with 49 rooms.

-Mezzanine: A small, nine-room adults-only hotel, Mezzanine is perfect for a quick romantic getaway.
+Mezzanine: A small, nine-room adults-only Tulum yoga hotel, Mezzanine is perfect for a quick romantic getaway.
 Rooms are well-appointed, with a small pool snaking throughout the property.
 Lounge and dance music play throughout the day and into the night, and here at the restaurant you’ll also find the perfect Pad Thai (who knew in Mexico?!).
 Also part of the Colibri Collection, private yoga classes can be organized at Mezzanine or one of their sister properties.

 Mi Amor Boutique Hotel: This is part of the American-owned Colibri Hotel Collection, including El Pez, La Zebra, Messanine and Yemaya.
-Tulum hotel Mi Amor is the newest addition to the collection, and is all about sensual relaxation.
-The words chic and adventurous are used to describe this Tulum hotel experience.
+Tulum yoga hotel Mi Amor is the newest addition to the collection, and is all about sensual relaxation.
+The words chic and adventurous are used to describe this Tulum yoga experience.
 Yoga can be organized upon request.

 My Way Luxury Resort: With only 7 suites, My Way Luxury Resort in Tulum is an intimate and relaxing place to stay.
 You’ll find fresh, natural and healthy food at the restaurant on site.
-This Tulum hotel offers yoga through the lovely Richelle Morgan over at the Yoga Dicha yoga studio in Tulum town.
+This Tulum yoga hotel offers yoga through the lovely Richelle Morgan over at the Yoga Dicha yoga studio in Tulum town.